padrino/padrino-framework/posts/padrino-0-9-25-slim-and-erubis-caching-and-fixes.md

 ## UJS Adapters

 Padrino has been waiting on unobtrusive JavaScript handling for a while now as well.
-This enables support for ‘remote’ links and forms as well as setting link ‘methods’ and having the unobtrusive JavaScript adapters make that ‘just work’.
+This enables support for 'remote' links and forms as well as setting link 'methods' and having the unobtrusive JavaScript adapters make that 'just work'.

-For more information on these unobtrusive JavaScript handlers, check out the [Helpers Guide](http://www.padrinorb.com/guides/application-helpers#unobtrusive-javascript-helpers) which will give you a good overview of what’s now available once the ujs adapter is included in your project.
+For more information on these unobtrusive JavaScript handlers, check out the [Helpers Guide](http://www.padrinorb.com/guides/application-helpers#unobtrusive-javascript-helpers) which will give you a good overview of what's now available once the ujs adapter is included in your project.

 Not all of the adapters are finished for each JavaScript framework yet, but we intend on getting them integrated soon.